Winter long weekend

 Celebrate the return of cherished rituals and warm hospitality, when you venture out in Melbourne this winter.

 Get set for winter weekends in Melbourne.
-Indulge your appetite for adventure in Melbourne this winter.
 Welcome back to bookshops, bars and pubs, cosy corners, couches and flickering fireplaces.

 Wander undercover, through Victorian arcades.
 Shop independent boutiques and big brands.
-Stop at the market for fresh fruits and cheese, and spend an afternoon at a craft brewery for a local beer or gin.
-Dive into steaming bowls of spicy pho and dumplings after dark, move on to late night cocktails and coffee.
+Stop for cheese, craft brews and gin joints.
+Dive into steaming bowls of spicy pho and cocktails after dark.

 Start your weekend like a local, with a Pellegrini's coffee on Bourke Street, before threading through laneways packed with artworks for some shared seafood dishes at Cumulus Inc. If you prefer something spicy, head to the bustle of MoVida Next Door for Spanish wine and tapas.